-Based on PAME assessments and the literature available, a range of methodologies are currently used by EU Member States to assess effectiveness.
-However, only a relatively small share of Natura 2000 sites has been assessed and Member States face several challenges in implementing a monitoring system for the effectiveness of protected area management.
+Based on PAME assessments and the literature available, a range of methodologies are currently used by EEA countries to assess effectiveness.
+However, only a relatively small share of protected areas has been assessed and countries face several challenges in implementing a monitoring system for the effectiveness of protected area management.
 Such an assessment is key to allowing for adjustment and correction of conservation measures if needed.
-The European Commission is currently discussing with the Member States the development of a methodology to assess the management effectiveness for marine protected areas.
+In this context, the European Commission has commissioned a project to develop and test a methodology to assess the management effectiveness of marine Natura 2000 sites and other EU marine protected areas (see Box 11).